Table of Contents

 2020: I published From Medieval Manuscript to Modern Practice: The Longsword Techniques of Fiore dei Liberi.

-2021: I published The Windsor Method: The Principles of Solo Training, and the Medieval Sword and Buckler online course.
+2021: I published The Principles and Practices of Solo Training, and the Medieval Sword and Buckler online course.

 FAQs